StavrosChatzipavlidis/Flask-based-RESTful-Riot-API-Wrapper/README.md

     - After acquiring the summoner data, the PUUID (Portable Unique ID) is extracted from the response.
 2. Using the Summoner PUUID
     - The obtained PUUID can be used for further API requests to fetch more specific data about the summoner, such as match history, match details, and more.

- # get-summoner-data

-The get-summoner-data function constructs the API URL with the provided summoner name, adds the necessary headers with an API key for authentication, and sends an HTTP GET request to the API endpoint.
-If the request is successful (status code 200), the function returns the summoner data in JSON format, including the Portable Unique ID (PUUID).
-Otherwise, it prints an error message and returns None.
-The provided example usage showcases how to call the function and extract the PUUID from the returned summoner data.

 ```python
 def get_summoner_data(summoner_name):